RoystonS/excitemike-bloodstarclocktica/BloodstarClockticaWeb/bloodstarclocktica/setup.md

     - Serve files locally: `npm run-script serve`
     - In VS Code, tasks are set up for the above.
 Just press Ctrl+B and select which thing you'd like.

+I like to use ESLint, too.
+For that, you'll want to

+1. install eslint-typescript-support: `npm install --save-dev eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin`

 ## How project was initialized

 Initial setup was done like this. **(DO NOT do this with an already set-up project)**